-Excelsior Mining Corp.: Excelsior Mining Announces Extension of Nebari Loan and Us$3,000,000 Financing
+Excelsior Mining Corp.: Excelsior Mining Announces Extension of Nebari Loan and US$3,000,000 Financing

 Debenture Offering

-Pursuant to the Debenture Offering, Triple Flag Canada and Greenstone will subscribe for a total of US$3 million principal amount of convertible debentures (the "Debentures").
+Pursuant to the Debenture Offering, investors will subscribe for a total of US$3 million principal amount of convertible debentures (the "Debentures").
 The terms of the Debentures include:

 - a maturity date of three years from the date of closing (the "Maturity Date") and the principal amount, together with any accrued and unpaid interest, will be payable on the Maturity Date, unless earlier converted in accordance with their terms;